Our Leadership Team

 Founder and Executive Director

-A Minnesota native, Julene Jarnot brings over 25 years of nonprofit leadership experience in community engagement, program development, and social impact.
-Since 2022, she has volunteered as coordinator of her parish community garden in Northern Virginia, helping grow fresh produce for the parish food pantry and steward a native, pollinator-friendly garden bed.
-Inspired by that work, she founded the Catholic Garden Network to connect, support, and celebrate gardens in Catholic communities.
+A Minnesota native, Julene Jarnot brings over 30 years of nonprofit leadership experience in community engagement, program development, and social impact.
+Since 2022, she has served as volunteer coordinator of her parish garden in Northern Virginia, helping grow fresh produce for the parish food pantry and steward a native, pollinator-friendly garden bed.

-Previously, Julene served as Executive Director of a nonprofit, leading fundraising campaigns, building community partnerships, and managing a hypothermia shelter for individuals experiencing homelessness.
-As a nonprofit consultant, she has helped organizations improve governance, develop strategic plans, and enhance fundraising.
+Previously, Julene served as Executive Director of a nonprofit, where she led fundraising campaigns, built community partnerships, and helped lead a hypothermia shelter for individuals experiencing homelessness.
+As a nonprofit consultant, she has helped organizations strengthen governance, develop strategic plans, and enhance fundraising efforts.
 She has also worked extensively with scholarship programs for youth and young adults, supporting educational access and leadership development.
-Julene holds a B.A. in English and Political Science from Marquette University and an Executive Certificate in Nonprofit Management from Georgetown University.

 Jacquelyn Cabada Branscomb Haeberle